SamSamChu/Agentic-Syn-RRAG/README.md

 Syn-RRAG implements a **Generate–Retrieve–Refine** workflow:

-1. **Generate** — the local SFT model proposes candidate reactants and initial reagents/solvents.
+1. **Generate** — the local SFT model generates candidate reactants through reaction-state beam search, followed by initial reagents and solvents.
-2. **Retrieve** — RXNGraphormer embeds each proposed reaction and FAISS returns ten structurally similar patent precedents.
-3. **Rerank** — the configured reranking model scores the retrieved precedents and retains the three most relevant records.
+2. **Retrieve** — RXNGraphormer embeds each proposed reaction, FAISS retrieves ten structurally similar patent precedents, and a re-ranking model selects the three most relevant records.
-4. **Refine** — the configured main model reviews the pathway and evidence, applies output validation, and writes a structured protocol.
+3. **Refine** — the configured main model evaluates the proposed pathway against the retrieved evidence, refines unsupported components, and produces a validated, structured protocol.

 The ten retrieved precedents in step 2 are distinct from the final Top-10 pathway candidates produced when `--num_samples 10` is used.